The Ultimate Chiang Mai Itinerary

 Thai Cooking Classes

 Learning the art of Thai cooking is a popular Chiang Mai tourist activity.
-There are cooking schools all over Chiang Mai.
-Favourites include the Red Chilli Cooking School on the grounds of the River Market Restaurant.
+There are cooking schools all over Chiang Mai, just waiting for you to discover the secrets of this fascinating cuisine.

 Most cooking schools will take you to a local market where you will discover the range of exotic vegetables, herbs and spices that are the heart of Thai cooking.
 Learn the art of preparing and cooking Thai style while having fun trying these authentic Thai dishes.